-The further promotion of Socialist law and order and the improvement of legal rules governing economic organisation, cultural and educational work and contributing to the accomplishment of the tasks of Communist construction and to the all-round development of the individual are very important.
+The further promotion of socialist law and order and the improvement of legal rules governing economic organisation, cultural and educational work and contributing to the accomplishment of the tasks of communist construction and to the all-round development of the individual are very important.

-The transition to Communism means the fullest extension of personal freedom and the rights of Soviet citizens.
-Socialism has granted the working people the broadest guaranteed rights and freedoms.
+The transition to communism means the fullest extension of personal freedom and the rights of Soviet citizens.
+Socialism has brought the working people the broadest guaranteed rights and freedoms.
 Communism will bring the working people further great rights and opportunities.

-The Party calls for enforcing strict observance of Socialist legality, to eradicate all vio-lations of law and order, abolish crime and re-move all the causes of crime,
+The Party's objective is to enforce strict observance of socialist legality, eradicate all violations of law and order, abolish crime and remove all the causes of crime.

 Justice in the U.S.S.R. is exercised in full conformity with the law.
-It is based on truly democratic lines: election and accountability of the judges and people's assessors, the right to recall them before expiry of their term, the publicity of court proceedings, and the par-ticipation of prosecutors and defenders from the general public in the work of the courts.
-With the investigating bodies strictly observing legality and all the norms of judicial procedure, the democratic foundations of justice will be developed and improved.
+It is based on truly democratic lines: election and accountability of the judges and people's assessors, the right to recall them before expiry of their term, the publicity of court proceedings, and the participation of prosecutors and advocates from the general public in the work of the courts, with the courts and investigating and prosecuting bodies strictly observing legality and all the norms of judicial procedure.
+The democratic foundations of justice will be developed and improved.

-There should be no room for law breakers and criminals in a society building Communism.
-But as long as there are criminal offences it is necessary severely to punish those who commit crimes dangerous to society, violate the rules of the Socialist community and refuse to live labour.
-Attention should be maining focused on crime prevention.
+There should be no room for law breakers and criminals in a society building communism.
+But as long as there are criminal offences, it is necessary severely to punish those who commit crimes dangerous to society, violate the rules of the socialist community and refuse to live by honest labour.
+Attention should be mainly focussed on crime prevention.

-Higher standards of living and culture and greater social consciousness of the people will pave the way to the abolition of crime and the ultimate replacement of judicial punishment by measures of public influence and education.
-Under Socialism, anyone who has strayed from the path of the working man can return to useful activity.
+Higher standards of living and culture, and greater social consciousness of the people, pave the way to the abolition of crime and the ultimate replacement of judicial punishment by measures of public influence and education.
+Under socialism, anyone who has strayed from the path of the working man can return to useful activity.

-The whole system of Government and social organisation educates the people in a spirit of voluntary and conscientious fulfilment of their duties and leads to a natural fusion of rights and duties to form the integral rules of Communist society.
+The whole system of government and social organisations educates the people in a spirit of voluntary and conscientious fulfilment of their duties and leads to a natural fusion of rights and duties to form single standards of communist behaviour.